JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tips/cleanup-namespaces/index.md

 leadin: |
     **You know that feeling, right?** 😣

     We're just about to commit our changes and then realize that we have some code smells or dead code left 😵 But there is nothing to worry about!
-Rider's integrated **side-by-side diff viewer** allows to fix them right from where we are and even in bulk!
+Rider's integrated **side-by-side diff viewer** allows to<!--more--> fix them right from where we are and even in bulk!

     Feel the magic of having VCS support in an IDE! 🥰